 When you are placing multiple bets, you are betting on the outcome of several consecutive races.
 In order to win multiple bets, all your selections in every race you bet on must win.
-The idea is to use the winnings from the first race as stakes for the second and subsequent races, meaning that a winning multiple bet will get you substantial returns.
+The idea is to use the winnings from the first race as stakes for the second and subsequent races.
+Thus ensuring that a winning multiple bet will get you substantial returns.

 You can place multiple Each Way bets, multiple Place bets, and multiple Win bets.
-It’s also possible to place multiple Superfecta and Trifecta wagers; however the odds of having them pay off are very much against you and these wagers should be left to the experienced punters.
+It’s also possible to place multiple Superfecta and Trifecta wagers; however the odds of having them pay off are very much against you.
+These types of wagers should be left to the experienced punters.